salmon6934/waterrr/docs/features/PUSH_NOTIFICATIONS.md

 ### Edge Function FCM Credentials

 All edge functions use a Firebase service account key (`FCM_SERVICE_ACCOUNT` Supabase secret) to authenticate with the FCM HTTP v1 API.
-The function generates an OAuth2 access token from the service account JSON using the Web Crypto API at runtime — no external JWT libraries required.
-The legacy `FCM_SERVER_KEY` is no longer used.
+Each function generates an OAuth2 access token from the service account JSON using the Web Crypto API at runtime — no external JWT libraries required.

 ### Android Notification Channel